apmlabs/ace-box/docs/custom-use-case.md

     terraform output
     ```

-    > Note: it should retrieve the IP & SSH key to access the VM (ACE-Box)
+    > Note: it should retrieve the IP & SSH key to access the VM that has been just created (ACE-Box)

 <br>

-6. Access the ACE-Box.
+6. At this point, the framework has provisioned a VM on the selected Cloud Provider and it has automatically cloned our custom use-case repository (`basic-dt-demo`) under the `/home/ace/repos/basic-dt-demo` path. <br>Next step is to go ahead implementing our custom use-case directly from the newly-created machine and, for for this reason, it's required to access the VM via SSH. <br><br>
-RECOMMENDED: use an IDE such as [Remote Development](https://code.visualstudio.com/docs/remote/ssh) from Visual Studio. <br> SSH config file example
+**Recommended**: use an IDE such as [Remote Development](https://code.visualstudio.com/docs/remote/ssh) from Visual Studio for a more straight-forward and comfortable development experience. <br> SSH config file example:

     ```yaml
     Host <your-ace-box-ip>